Smileynator/blender-mdb-addon/README.md

 # Blender MDB Addon
-Incomplete blender importer/exporter for Earth Defense Force 4.1 & 5's .mdb files
+Incomplete blender importer/exporter for Earth Defense Force 4.1 & 5's .mdb files.
+Supported versions of blender are 2.90 to 4.0.2, newer versions not guaranteed.

 Only importing is currently supported, and only partially.
 Bones are currently not imported at all.